serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## Introduction

 Over the last couple of years, I have been exploring and learning about the world of Big Data (please don't roll eyes, I am allowed to use some buzz words in my first blog :).
-I have been particularly involved in building Serverless Architectures over the last couple of months, here at Glassdoor.
-Few questions on everyone's mind  -
+I have been mainly involved in building products with Serverless Architectures over the last couple of months, here at Glassdoor.
+Given below are some questions on everyone's mind -

 1) How can we build low latency API's to server these complex, high dimensional and big datasets which can scale on demand?
 2) Is there a way for frontend and backend teams to collaborate more smoothly?